How to Become a Phlebotomist: A Step-by-Step Guide

 - Patient Care: Phlebotomists also interact with patients.
 They explain the blood draw procedure, address any concerns, and ensure patient comfort throughout the process.
 In some cases, they might also assist with blood transfusions.

-How to become a phlebotomist?
+Step-by-Step to become a phlebotomist

 Skills needed to become a phlebotomist